-- Severe abdominal pain

-- Worsening abdominal swelling
+- Severe abdominal pain - Worsening abdominal swelling

-- Shortness of breath

-- Chest or shoulder pain

-- Profuse bleeding from your bottom or black tarry motions (faeces)

-- Fever (above 38°C) and/or chills.
+- Profuse bleeding from your bottom or black tarry motions - Fever (above 38°C) and/or chills.

 Contact details in an emergency

 Telephone your GP surgery or out of hours service (your GP 24 hours number), or else phone or go to your nearest A&E (Accident and Emergency) and then inform the Endoscopy Department at The Royal Marsden.